Terri Hoffman: Deaths in the cult

 In 1987, 39-year-old Charles Southern Jr. worked as an English instructor at a Chicago, Illinois, community college.
 He was a prominent figure in Hoffman's spiritual movement and during his time as a member, Southern's standing position within the organisation rose, and he started running meditation groups and giving classes.
 Additionally, he frequently visited Hoffman's house in Dallas, Texas.
 Southern's family learned that he was wandering the streets of Chicago while speaking in tongues and he was then taken to a hospital.
 His family and two members of the cult paid him daily visits.
-After being released, Southern went back to his regular schedule, but friends noted that he appeared unimpressed with Hoffman.
+After being released, Southern went back to his regular schedule, but friends noted that he appeared to have become somewhat disillusioned with Hoffman.
 He nevertheless continued to be involved in her organisation.
 During his college's winter break in December 1987, Southern intended to spend two weeks in India.
 When Southern's stated arrival time at home came and went without a word from him, his family went to check on him.
 When they searched his home, they found his passport, which was missing any entry stamps from India.
 In one of Southern's drawers, a vial containing a substance like the poison curare was discovered.
 His relatives also located two poorly-written notes which appeared to be Southern's wills.
 Hoffman told Southern's family she was not involved in his disappearance.
 She was never charged in connection with Southern's case.
 Southern has never been found.

 Hoffman's fourth husband, 50-year-old Richard Donald "Don" Hoffman, who had fallen out of favour in the movement, was discovered dead from a "mixed drug intoxication" on September 16, 1988, after he had checked into the room of the Marriott Hotel in Las Colinas, Texas.
 His family also later discovered a video of Don in which he said goodbye to his family and revealed that he had terminal, inoperable cancer, which had been proven by three different doctors.
 His autopsy found no traces of cancer.
 Hoffman explained to Richard's son that the "black lords" had hidden the evidence of cancer behind an illusion.
 She was the sole beneficiary of her husband's estate.
 A wrongful death lawsuit was filed against Terri in March 1989.